Bayesian Continual Learning via Spiking Neural Networks: Experiments

 where $\bm{B}^{(l)} \in \mathbb{R}^{C \times |l|}$ are random, fixed weights, $|l|$ is the cardinality of layer $l$, and $\text{Softmax}_m(\bma) = \text{exp}(a_m) / \sum_{1 \leq n \leq C} \text{exp}(a_n)$ is the $i$th element of the softmax of vector $\bma$ with length $C$.
 The local losses \eqref{eq:dcll-loss} at every time-step $t$ are then used to compute the error signals $e_{i,t}$ in \eqref{eq:loss-sg-der} for every neuron $i \in l$ as

+While the algorithms introduced in this work are valid for any SNN architecture as highlighted in Fig.~\ref{fig:snn}, DECOLLE is limited to feedforward layered architectures, which we hence adopt for our experiments \cite{kaiser2020decolle}.
+Furthermore, we consider autoregressive filters for the spike responses of synapses $\alpha_t$ and somas $\beta_t$ in the membrane potential \eqref{eq:ind-membrane}, as discussed in Sec.~\ref{sec:srm}.

-Results have been obtained by using Intel's Lava software framework \cite{intel22lava}, under Loihi-compatible fixed-point precision \cite{davies2018loihi}.
+Results have been obtained by using Intel's Lava software framework \cite{intel22lava}, under Loihi-compatible fixed-point precision \cite{davies2018loihi}\footnote{Our implementation can be found at \url{https://github.com/kclip/bayesian-snn}.}.
 We use as benchmark the frequentist algorithms detailed in Sec.~\ref{sec:freq-offline} and \ref{sec:freq-online}, for which gradients are as described in the previous paragraph.
 For Bayesian learning with real-valued (fixed-precision) synapses, we set the threshold of each neuron as $\vartheta = 64$; while for binary synapses the threshold $\vartheta$ is selected as the square-root of the fan-in of the corresponding layer.

+Implementation of the proposed methods on hardware is left for future work.
+While Loihi supports the injection of Gaussian noise to the membrane potential of the neurons \cite{davies2018loihi}, it does not provide mechanisms for the sampling of the model parameters.
+In contrast, recent work \cite{dalgaty21memristor} has proposed leveraging the inherent noise of nanoscale devices in order to implement Bayesian inference.